Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Dynamic-Resolution.md

 Each upscale filter gives a different effect.
 If your project uses Temporal Anti-aliasing, select the **Temporal Anti-Aliasing (TAA) Upscale** method first and then experiment with the other options to see what best fit your project.
 If your project is not suited for TAA, then select the **FidelityFX Super Resolution 1.0** method first.

-The following images give an example of the difference between the Catmull-Rom and Temporal Anti-Aliasing Upscale (TAA) methods.
+The following images give an example of the difference between the Temporal Anti-Aliasing Upscale (A) and Catmull-Rom (B) methods.

 ![A:TAA Upscale.
 B: Catmull-Rom.](Images/DynamicRes_SidebySide_AB.png)